 15 Signs and Symptoms of Liver Damage

 Swollen stomach: Ascites are caused by an imbalance and a buildup of compounds and fluids in the tissues that can cause liver malfunction.
-Therefore, if your stomach appears swollen or if you have a potbelly, it could be the result of a liver problem.
+Therefore, if your stomach appears swollen or you have a potbelly, it could result from a liver problem.

 Bruising: A sick liver produces fewer proteins that aid in blood clotting.
 As a result, you will find that you bruise or bleed easier.

 Fatigue: If you’re always tired regardless of sleep and other factors, it could be a sign of a sick liver.
 Severe exhaustion could point to low blood oxygen levels and waste accumulation.

 Abdominal pain: If you feel pain in the upper right portion of the abdomen—below the right rib—it could be a sign of liver cirrhosis.
 This pain may be sharp or throbbing, and it may come and go.
 It may even become so severe that you can no longer sit still.